core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a protected message, a recipient endpoint retrieves a Security Context as in {{RFC8613}}.
 An endpoint MUST be able to distinguish between a Security Context to process OSCORE messages as in {{RFC8613}} and a Security Context to process Group OSCORE messages as defined in this specification.

-To this end, an endpoint can take into account the different structure of the Security Context defined in {{sec-context}}, for example the presence of the Counter Signature Algorithm parameter in the Common Context.
-Alternatively implementations can use an additional parameter in the Security Context, to explicitly signal that it is intended for Group OSCORE messages.
+To this end, an endpoint can take into account the different structure of the Security Context defined in {{sec-context}}, for example based on the presence of Counter Signature Algorithm in the Common Context.
+Alternatively implementations can use an additional parameter in the Security Context, to explicitly signal that it is intended for processing Group OSCORE messages.

 If any of the following two conditions holds, a recipient endpoint MUST discard the incoming protected message: